-NAME GRAD Е DATE This form must be completed and be set.
-Appeals will not be heard u .n Student's responsibility: In your of has caused you to exceed the 8 da room provided is not sufficient. • - • Ċ TO BE FILLED IN BY THE ATT Number of Absences Date turned into Principal's Office Disposition of Appeals Committee Student may continue to atten Appeal Denied tion is that you will attend every cla ass) Principal's Signature cc: Parent Teacher Student File Attendance Secretary
+NAME GRADE DATE This form must be completed and retube set.
+Appeals will not be heard unle can Student's responsibility: In your own has caused you to exceed the 8 day m room provided is not sufficient. - TO BE FILLED IN BY THE ATTEN Number of Absences Date turned into Principal's Office Date of Appea als Committee Meeting: Disposition of Appeals Committee: Student may continue to attend cl Appeal Denied ass (the expectation is that you will attend every class).
+Principal's Signature cc: Parent Teacher Student File Attendance Secretary 1 10011dailee Deeletal y